mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms.md

 ## Browser

 Material-UI supports the latest, stable releases of all major browsers and platforms.
-We also support Internet Explorer 11.
+It also supports Internet Explorer 11.
-You don't need to provide any JavaScript polyfill as we manage unsupported browser features internally and in isolation.
+You don't need to provide any JavaScript polyfill as it manages unsupported browser features internally and in isolation.

 | IE    | Edge   | Firefox | Chrome | Safari | Googlebot |
 |:------|:-------|:--------|:-------|:-------|:----------|